egreen64/coding-challenge/README.md

 Additionally, by default, the datbase is persisted across various instantiations of the microservice.
 If the database is to not be persisted, the default behavior can be changed by setting the **persist** attribute to **false** in the **db** section of the **config.json** file.

 ### Job Queue
 This microservice also implements a job queue using a Golang channel serviced by an asyncronous go routine that is used for collecting DNS blocklist information for each IP address.
+The default queue length is 100, but can be overridden by setting a new value in the **queue_length** attribute of the **job_queue** section of the **config.json** file.

 ### Authentication
 Basic authentication is also implemented to protect the primary GraphQL interface by only allowing authenticated users to access the API.
 Currently the only user that will be authenticated to use the API is the user with the following credentials: